+- Definition of AFFF

+- Best Management Practices for AFFF use

-- Regulations Affecting Sale and Use - Foam Research and Development are designed and used to combat Class B flammable fuel fires.
+- · Regulations Affecting Sale and Use

+- Foam Research and Development

+Class B firefighting foams are commercial surfactant solutions that are designed and used to combat Class B flammable fuel fires.
 All Class B foams are not the same.
 Although not usually categorized this way from a fire protection viewpoint, they can be divided into two broad categories from a per- and polyfluoroalkyl substances (PFAS) perspective: fluorinated foams that contain PFAS and fluorine-free foams (F3) that do not contain PFAS.